advanced-rest-client/requests-list-mixin/README.md

 # requests-list-mixin

-A common function for element that handles lists of requests like history, saved or menu items.
+A common function for element that handles lists of requests like history, saved or menu items for Advanced REST Client.

+The mixin is commonly used with `requests-list-mixin/history-list-mixin` and `requests-list-mixin/saved-list-mixin`.

 ### API components